-(e) Operating leases
+Operating leases

 Section 22 of the Amendment Act, vested in the Authority the Bowen space.
-The lease of the Bowen space is classified as an operating lease.
-Receipts and payments under the lease are recognised as revenue and expenses on a straight line basis over the lease term.
+The lease of the Bowen space was classified as an operating lease.
+Receipts and payments under the lease were recognised as revenue and expenses on a straight line basis over the lease term.
+The lease of the Bowen space was terminated on 17 February 2009.

-(f) Financial instruments
+Financial instruments